approvals/ApprovalTests.Net.WinForms/readme.md

 ### Customizing System Naming

 If you would like a diffent naming system you can customize the default naming.

-For example, if you would like to use the .net_version number you could do this:
+For example, if you would like to use the the users name you could do this:

 <!-- snippet: alternative_naming -->
 ```cs